qgis/QGIS-Documentation/source/docs/training_manual/grass/grass_tools.rst

 This shows all the areas where the terrain higher than 1000 meters.

-.. tip:: you can also save the formula you have created and load it in another QGIS project by clicking on the last button on the GRASS Mapcalc toolbar.
+.. tip:: You can also save the formula you have created and load it in another QGIS project by clicking on the last button on the GRASS Mapcalc toolbar.

 |IC|